 Knowing how to be good at this game means knowing the table rules and like we just mentioned, these can vary depending on the exact variation you are playing.
 There’s no point playing a table if you’ve not familiarized yourself with the rules first and one of the main differences between the games is how many decks of cards are used.
 Other smaller changes could include betting types, allowances in splits, and dealer limitations.

 Grasping the rules of the game can take just a few minutes and, once you know the basic rules, you’re already a step ahead.
 If you’re wondering how to always win at Blackjack, then the one rule that will always remain is that you have to beat the dealer.
-To win Blackjack your hand must score higher than the dealer's hand but cannot exceed 21.
+Reading a blackjack guide is always advised but to win a game your hand must score higher than the dealer's hand but cannot exceed 21.

 A perfect hand will consist of either a Face Card which has a value of 10 (Jack, Queen, or King), and an Ace which scores 11, or a 10 Value Card and an Ace.
 If you score over 21, this is known as busting and you automatically lose your bet.
 Other table rules will vary depending on the game, so always check them before placing any wagers.